 The taxes a corporation must pay to a state will depend on the type of activities, and usually will vary depending on sales, acquisitions, or other concerns.
-The U.S. Federal corporate income tax rate is currently 21% of the corporation’s income before deductions and expenses, as part of the Tax cuts and Jobs Act in 2017 (down from 35%).
+The U.S. Federal corporate income tax rate is currently 21 percent of the corporation's income before deductions and expenses, as part of the Tax cuts and Jobs Act in 2017 (down from 35 percent).
 These fees are paid separately from the profits that are then distributed to the owners, who must pay personal income tax (the “double-tax” effect).

 Choosing to incorporate in the U.S. is a great way to structure your business so it can grow and provide you with the maximum personal liability protection.
 As a full-service business and corporate law firm with U.S. and German counsel, we will evaluate your business plan and determine the most advantageous strategy to incorporate in the U.S. so you can have access to the U.S market with the right structure to succeed.
 We

 - pick the right location for your corporation based on your business plan, the local laws, and your goals, including registering the name you want, and the right type of corporation that fits your busines goals,

 - draft all the necessary documents your corporation needs to operate according to your business plan, and that you will need to file with the Secretary of State (including Articles of Incorporation, Bylaws, and appointed agents) ,

 - plan the best tax strategy to maximize your benefits under local and international law,

 - obtain the necessary licenses and permits to carry out all your business activities,

 - identify all the legal requirements you will have such as licenses, permits, registered agent services, tax registration and bank accounts for your corporation,

 - take care of the necessary filings and administrative tasks to establish your corporation legally and in good standing with the U.S. state you choose,

 - apply for the visas your corporation, directors and executives will need to work and operate in the U.S.,